Slip and fall accidents are responsible for thousands of injuries every year, in businesses, homes, and on streets.

 No fee unless we win.
 Click to call for a free consultation!

 If people saw you slip and fall, try and get their contact information.
 They may be called as witnesses in a legal case.

 While many business owners and private property owners want to do the right thing, some may try to minimize the situation or even make untrue statements.
 Witnesses will make sure that you have evidence.

 If You Need an Experienced Slip and Fall Attorney in Southern California

 Were you or a loved one injured in a slip and fall accident in Los Angeles?
-Sean Salamati is experienced and aggressive in premises liability cases.
+Sean Salamati is a Los Angeles slip and fall lawyer who is experienced and aggressive in premises liability cases.
 Call us today for a free consultation at 800-957-9898.

 More tips on what to do after sustaining a slip, trip or fall injury: